Fundamental Quality Bound on Optical Quantum Communication: Infinite-Dimensional Quantum Systems

 It then holds that

-where the second inequality holds due the super-additivity of relative entropy (see \cite[Corollary 5.2.1]{Ohya}) and the third since the set of free states is closed under taking the partial trace (by assumption).
+where the second inequality holds due the super-additivity of relative entropy (see \cite[Corollary 5.2.1]{Ohya}) and the third since the set of free states is by assumption closed under taking the partial trace.
 The claim follows upon taking \(\varepsilon \to 0\).